CruxConnect/crux-docs/_file_specs_documentation/Item.md

 - walmart

 other_marketplace_restrictions
-: (string) Marketplaces that your items cannot be listed that don't fit in the accepted values of `restrict_from_marketplaces` field.
+: (string) Marketplaces that items cannot be listed and don't fit in the accepted values of `restrict_from_marketplaces` field.

 fba_certified
 : (boolean) Fulfillment by Amazon ceritifed.

-categories
-: (array) The division in which you place your item based on shared characteristics.

 #### Supplier (object)
 _Supplier Fields_